-South Holland is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages, South Holland isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in South Holland are a mix of both white- and blue-collar jobs.
 Overall, South Holland is a village of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in South Holland who work in office and administrative support (17.45%), management occupations (9.89%), and healthcare (8.20%).

 Like elsewhere in America, most people in South Holland use a private automobile to get to work.
 But notably, a substantial number of South Holland‘s citizens do make use of public transit in their daily commute, primarily riding the train.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.